wbsoft/parce/docs/source/treestructure.rst

-When a dynamic action is used in a rule, and it generates more than one Token from the same regular expression match, these Tokens form a group, each having the tuple of all group members in the ``group`` attribute.
+When a dynamic action is used in a rule, and it generates more than one Token from the same regular expression match, these Tokens form a group, each having their index in the group in the ``group`` attribute.
 That attribute is read-only and ``None`` for normal Tokens.
 Grouped tokens are always adjacent and in the same Context.